By COGwriter

 Accusation No. 4: Herbert W. Armstrong was guilty of gross sexual impropriety (incest) when younger.

-After reviewing the details of one particular allegation regarding sex and what I uncovered, Dixon Cartwright, The Journal's publisher, asked me to remove them from this article because of the lack of proof and because certain parties are not alive to defend themselves and because The Journal is a family publication.
+After reviewing the details of one particular allegation regarding sex and what I uncovered, Dixon Cartwright, The Journal's publisher, asked me to remove them from this article because of the lack of proof and because certain parties are not alive to defend themselves and because The Journal is a family publication--and also because Dixon Cartwright, how had been an WCG employee working on the old Worldwide News for years, did not believe it.

 Various versions of this accusation are extant, most of which seem to be based on a chapter of David Robinson's 1980 book Herbert W. Armstrong's Tangled Web.
 (A version of the accusations appears in Tuit's book as well.)

-I investigated four allegations related to this specific accusation and concluded that unless certain alleged Lochner audiotapes (which have never been made public, and I requested them and even spoke to one who had claimed to hear them--Art Mokarow--and he finally admitted to me that he actually had not heard them) surface (and I made diligent inquiry to attempt to find them, including dozens of phone calls, plus E-mails through late February 2003, and even later after this article was originally published), the accusations are not provable and aspects of the accusations are indeed disprovable.
+I investigated four allegations related to this specific accusation and concluded that unless certain alleged Lochner audiotapes (which have never been made public, and I requested them and even spoke to one who had claimed to hear them--Art Mokarow--and he finally admitted to me that he actually had not heard them) surface (and I made diligent inquiry to attempt to find them, including dozens of phone calls, plus E-mails through late February 2003 to his descendant who supposedly had them, and even later after this article was originally published), the accusations are not provable and aspects of the accusations are indeed disprovable.

 Perhaps I should mention that since one aspect of these accusations is commonly attributed to a comment supposedly made by Herbert W. Armstrong's son Garner Ted Armstrong (GTA) concerning his dad and another relative.
 I personally called Garner Ted Armstrong's office on Dec.
 12, 2002 to inquire about this particular accusation.
 I was not able to speak with GTA directly, but a key employee of the Garner Ted Armstrong Evangelistic Association discussed it with him and got back with me.
 Through his spokesperson, GTA declined to comment except to pass on the message that: